Maintaining Your Thermal Transfer or Direct Thermal Printer

 Print-head cleaning pens are a great option for simple touch ups.
 To use, press the pen tip to the print-head and move from side to side.
 Use on the rollers too, if possible.
 Your cleaning pen may be good for approximately 10 uses, or until it shows sign of dirt buildup.

-For those who don't want to spend the time cleaning the print-head every time a roll needs to be replaced, there are thermal transfer ribbons with built in cleaners.
-You just run the install the new roll with attached cleaner strip and pull it through to break down built up residue.
+For those who don't want to spend the time cleaning the print-head every time a roll needs to be replaced, there are thermal transfer ribbons with built-in cleaners.
+You just install the new roll with attached cleaner strip and pull it through to break down built-up residue.

 This option is specific to thermal transfer printers.
 Direct thermal printers don't use thermal ribbons and therefore have no need for this product.